Theresa McQueen: Storylines

 Carmel discovers that she has chlamydia and breaks up with her boyfriend Jim McGinn (Dan Tetsell).
 While trying to comfort her, Theresa recounts that she had chlamydia around the time they were both sleeping with Calvin, leading to Carmel realising that she has unknowingly had it ever since.
-As a result of her missed diagnosis, Carmel learns that she is unlikely to ever conceive a child, resulting in her obsessing over Kathleen-Angel, and Theresa's poor parenting skills.
+As a result of her missed diagnosis, Carmel learns that she is unlikely to ever conceive a child, resulting in her obsessing over Kathleen-Angel and Theresa's poor parenting skills.
 On Christmas Eve, Theresa comes home with an expensive dollhouse for her daughter, despite previously mentioning that she had no money and when Carmel discovers her credit card missing, she later finds out that it was Theresa who had taken it, causing a feud to break out between the cousins.
 Carmel soon discovers that Theresa had been sending malicious messages to Dodger from a e-mail account belonging to Texas, and she tells Dodger causing him to split up with Theresa.
 Carmel is also arrested after the police accuse her of shoplifting a dollhouse, though in reality it was Theresa, leading to her feeling her chances of adopting a child were over.
 In a bid to get revenge on Carmel for facilitating her break-up with Dodger, Theresa climbs into bed with a drunk Jim and claims they had sex, though Nana soon uncovers the truth.

-Furious at Theresa's behaviour and neglect of Kathleen-Angel, Carmel hatches a plan and calls Sonny Valentine (now played by Aaron Fontaine) and introduces him to Kathleen-Angel.
+Furious at Theresa's behaviour and neglect of Kathleen-Angel, Carmel hatches a plan and calls Sonny Valentine (now Aaron Fontaine) and introduces him to Kathleen-Angel.
 Carmel desperately tries to convince him to help him get Kathleen away from Theresa, and when Sonny refuses, Carmel blurts out that Theresa killed Calvin.
 Carmel soon regrets this and is horrified to discover that Sonny has joined the police force since leaving the village.
 Sonny confronts Theresa on the street, causing her to panic that she is about to be arrested, so Mercedes and Nana hatch a plot for Theresa to leave the country, and she reluctantly agrees to leave Kathleen-Angel with Carmel for the time being.
 Theresa and Mercedes head to the airport, but when Carmel finds that Kathleen is missing, she instantly thinks that Theresa has taken her on the run and quickly informs the police of Theresa's plan.
 Theresa is found at the airport, where she tries to evade the police but is soon caught.
 Carmel soon arrives at the airport, believing Theresa has taken Kathleen-Angel with her.
 However, Sonny shows up and reveals he took Kathleen-Angel.
 Theresa is then arrested.
 Sonny pressures Theresa during the interview and, despite Jim telling her not to say anything, she confesses to killing Calvin.
 Theresa is charged and Sonny allows Carmel to speak to her.
 Theresa asks Carmel to look after Kathleen-Angel and tell her she loves her.